ManifoldEngine/Manifold/README.md

 # TODO
 - refactor the ComponentPools to use sparse arrays
 - Figure out a better solution than the Enity::IsAlive flag for entity recycling.
 Right now entity ids are not unique and that's messed up.
+- warning LNK4098: build glew and glfw with same C runtime

 # Long term todo
 - Adding new lib projects could be automated with a script